esa/pagmo2/doc/sphinx/install.rst

 Installation from source
 ^^^^^^^^^^^^^^^^^^^^^^^^
-For the installation from source, pygmo has two extra mandatory dependencies with respect to the :ref:`C++ installation <cpp_install>`:
+For an installation from source, pygmo has the following dependencies:

+* pagmo (i.e., the C++ headers of the pagmo library need to be installed before attempting to compile pygmo),
 * `Boost.Python <http://www.boost.org/doc/libs/1_63_0/libs/python/doc/html/index.html>`_
 * `NumPy <http://www.numpy.org/>`_ (note that NumPy's development headers must be installed as well).

+Note that, at the present time, the versions of pygmo and pagmo must be exactly identical for the compilation of pygmo to be successful, otherwise the build process will error out.
+If you are updating pagmo/pygmo to a later version, make sure to install the new pagmo version before compiling the new pygmo version.

-To build the module from source you need to activate the cmake ``PAGMO_BUILD_PYGMO`` option.
-Check carefully what Python version is detected and what libraries are linked to.
-In particular, select the correct Boost.Python version according to the Python version (2 or 3) you want to compile the module for.
+To build the module from source you need to **activate** the ``PAGMO_BUILD_PYGMO`` cmake option and **deactivate** the ``PAGMO_BUILD_PAGMO`` option.
+Check carefully what Python version and what libraries/include paths are detected (in particular, on systems with multiple Python versions it can happen that CMake detects the headers from a Python version and the Python library from another version).

-The ``CMAKE_INSTALL_PREFIX`` will be used to construct the final location of headers and Python module after install.
+The ``CMAKE_INSTALL_PREFIX`` variable will be used to construct the final location of headers and Python module after install.

 When done, type (in your build directory):